The Real Brokerage Inc. to Pre - GuruFocus.com

-The Real Brokerage Inc. ("Real" or the "Company") (TSX: REAX) (NASDAQ: REAX), the fastest growing publicly traded real estate brokerage, announced today that Chairman and Chief Executive Officer Tamir Poleg will be presenting at the Investor Summit Group’s Q4 Conference in New York on Monday, November 14, 2022 at 10:30am ET.
+The Real Brokerage Inc. ("Real" or the "Company") (TSX: REAX) (NASDAQ: REAX), the fastest growing publicly traded real estate brokerage, announced today that Chairman and Chief Executive Officer Tamir Poleg will be presenting at the Stephens Annual Investment Conference in Nashville on Thursday, November 17, 2022 at 1:00pm CT.

 Real's remarks will be broadcast live and can be accessed by interested parties at the link below, and in the investor section of www.onereal.com.